Chatterley Whitfield: Why did the underground tours have to stop?

 In 1981 Wolstanton Colliery stopped coal production and after months of salvage work the pumps were turned off in May 1984.
 This meant that the water present would gradually rise to its natural level and slowly flood the abandoned workings at Wolstanton and then eventually Chatterley Whitfield.
 The cost of pumping was too high and could not be met by the museum.

 The water would take years to rise to the level of the old Chatterley Whitfield tour at 700 feet (213 metres) below ground, but there was another problem, coal gives off methane (Firedamp), a gas formed by the decay of plants which produced the coal millions of years ago.
 The gas is absorbed and adsorbed within the coal, but mining disturbs the ground and releases the gas.
 The gas is colourless and highly explosive.
 If there is sufficient in the air it reduces the amount of oxygen and causes suffocation.

 Methane is lighter than air and it builds up under the roof of the mine.
 In a working pit the ventilation fans prevent this from happening, but when the fans stop the methane build up in the abandoned workings.

 As the water slowly rose following the closure of Wolstanton the methane levels were monitored through a pipe in the Hesketh shaft.
 The signs were not good, as it was forecast the levels rose and with the levels also being affected by weather conditions it was decided that all the shafts must be capped and sealed, keeping the methane trapped below underground.

 These two problems, the water levels and gas meant that it was unsafe to allow visitors to use the old underground workings of Chatterley Whitfield.

-The solution was a purpose built mining experience and this opened on Wednesday, August 20, 1986.
+The solution was a purpose built mining experience and this opened on Wednesday, 20 August 1986.

 1986 to 1993

-When British Coal sealed the shafts of an old colliery they would fill them up to the surface.
-However, it was quickly realised that at Chatterley Whitfield, the Museum would need a new underground tour and British Coal did all it could to help.
+When British Coal seal the shafts of an old colliery they usually fill them right up to the surface.
+However it was quickly realised that at Chatterley Whitfield, the Museum would need a new underground tour and British Coal did all they could to help.

 The first part of the plan was to plug two shafts well below the surface.
-The thick layer of concrete would prevent gas from rising any higher and it meant that the museum could still use the tops of the shafts – one shaft for visitors to experience the miners' cage ride to work and the other shaft to demonstrate coal winding.
+The thick layer of concrete would prevent gas from rising any higher and it meant that the museum could still use the tops of the shafts – One shaft for visitors to experience the miners cage ride to work and the other shaft to demonstrate coal winding.

 From the pit bottom area the museum then started on a most unusual project – to build a new mine, using some shallow workings and the railway cutting, which would show the history of mining from 1850 to the present day.

-The new Experience survived until the early 1990s The museum was closed on Monday 9 August 1993 and put into the hands of the liquidators.
+The new Experience survived until the early 1990s, when the museum was closed on Monday, 9 August 1993 and put into the hands of the liquidators.